-Make sure to select the correct interrupting rating for the switchgear.
+Make sure to select the correct fault-interrupting rating for the switchgear.
 These ratings will set the upper limit of the Definite Time Current, Low-Current Cutoff, and Minimum Trip Current values.

-The Interrupter Rating setting configures the overcurrent control for the interrupting rating of the switchgear.
-There are three interrupter rating settings:
+The Fault-Interrupting Rating setting configures the overcurrent control for the interrupting rating of the switchgear.
+There are two interrupter rating settings available for Vista SD Switchgear: